 Hillary Clinton won't build a wall.

-You know, is Hillary Clinton gonna rebuild our military?
+You know, is Hillary Clinton going to rebuild our military?

-You trust Hillary Clinton with anything involving the military after Libya after supporting the Iraq war and then ceding that ground that Americans fought, bled, and died for to ISIS to create a vacuum for them, or the idiocy of making a pledge that if President Assad ever uses any type of biological or chemical weapons against his own people, that's a red line, and there'll be pri a price to pay for that.
+You trust Hillary Clinton with anything involving the military after Libya, after supporting the Iraq war and then ceding that ground that Americans fought, bled, and died for to ISIS to create a vacuum for them, or the idiocy of making a pledge that if President Assad ever uses any type of biological or chemical weapons against his own people, that's a red line and there'll be a price to pay for that.

 You can blame Hillary and you can blame Obama for that.

-So if you keep if you don't have a wall and you don't rebuild the military and education is still top down, and they suck up to the NEA if Hillary's president, and if she fires those coal miners that she promised to fire and puts coal companies out of work, and we don't start any drilling in the country, and we don't do any fracking in the country, and we don't create those millions of high-paying jobs, then you can blame yourself.
+So if you don't have a wall and you don't rebuild the military and education is still top-down and they suck up to the NEA if Hillary's president, and if she fires those coal miners that she promised to fire and puts coal companies out of work, and we don't start any drilling in the country and we don't do any fracking in the country and we don't create those millions of high-paying jobs, then you can blame yourself.

-If if you don't get better trade deals, if you keep Obamacare, if you have a president that can't say radical Islam and you're not going to protect your second amendment rights, take your sanctimony and shove it right up your own ass.
+If you don't get better trade deals, if you keep Obamacare, if you have a president that can't say radical Islam and you're not going to protect your Second Amendment rights, take your sanctimony and shove it right up your own ass because you helped cause that.

 You getting that?

-No, you know, so they they they always wanted conservatives to go against their own principles and support these rhinos, but boy.
+You know, so they always wanted conservatives to go against their own principles and support these rhinos.

 They're not limiting the size and scope of government.

-They're not fighting the good fight when they cower every time Obama says that he's gonna blame them for shutting down the government and they cede their enumerated constitutional authority.
+They're not fighting the good fight when they cower every time Obama says that he's going to blame them for shutting down the government and they cede their enumerated constitutional authority.

 Rodney Dangerfield is calling.

-Is that really the Rodney from the from the beyond?
+Is that really the Rodney from the beyond?

 What's up?